 Transcripts are issued by the Office of the Registrar.
-Students in good standing receive one copy of their permanent record at no cost.
+Students receive one copy of their permanent record at no cost.
 Additional copies may be ordered for a cost of \$1 each.
 This fee must be paid in advance.

 CHANGE OF ADDRESS